SUSSBIA/fabric-onboarding-experience/09-sandbox-experiments/hdb-resales/README.md

 * Do not use **Publish to web**.
 * Do not upload confidential or restricted institutional data into the sandbox workspace.
 * Do not treat access to the workspace as permission to reuse, export, or redistribute data.
+* Do not copy sandbox outputs into a department or production workspace without review.

 ## Where learners will work